DIRECTOR OF PHILANTHROPY FOR HEALTH LEADERSHIP

 Qualities and Requirements

-- A Bachelor’s degree in a related field and a minimum of at least five (5) years of professional fundraising experience, with emphasis on major gifts, within a health leadership corporation or health-related non-profit, is preferred;
+• Bachelor’s degree in a related field and a minimum of at least five (5) years of professional fundraising experience, with emphasis on major gifts, within a health leadership corporation or health-related non-profit is preferred;

-- A proven successful track record of soliciting and closing major gifts, recruiting and managing volunteers, and cultivating of major donors and donor prospects, is highly desirable;
+• A proven successful track record of soliciting and closing major gifts, recruiting and managing volunteers, and cultivation of major donors and donor prospects, are highly desirable;

-- Strong computer skills including Word, Excel, Zoom, Google Meets, and/or other online meeting tools, and the ability to conduct internet research;
+• Strong computer skills to include: Word, Excel, Zoom, Google Meets, and/or other online meeting tools, and the ability to conduct internet research;

-- Ability to travel extensively.
-If driving a personal or a Salem vehicle on institutional business, a valid driver’s license and satisfactory driving record are required.
+• Ability to travel extensively.
+If driving a personal or a Salem vehicle on institutional business, a valid driver’s license and a satisfactory driving record are required.

 Salem Academy & College is an equal employment opportunity employer and does not discriminate on the basis of race, color, national origin, age, religion, disability status, sex, sexual orientation, gender identity, veteran status, pregnancy, or any other characteristic protected by law in its employment practices.